 As Artistic Director of Envision Theatre (2002-9) she worked from the UK and Italy (where she lived for three years) specialising in the dissemination and exploration of international collaborations.
 She now works freelance often in collaboration with the European Theatre Convention and the Nottingham Playhouse.
 She co-founded ‘Echo Viva’ a multi-national, multi-disciplinary arts festival in Italy, and ‘Palaver: Theatre and Language’ at the Contact Theatre in Manchester.

-Sponsored in 2008 by the Arts Council England and the European Theatre Convention, she spent a formative year as Assistant Director at the Nottingham Playhouse (UK), the Comédie de Saint-Etienne (France), and the Zagrebacko Kazaliste Mladih (Croatia).
+Sponsored by the Arts Council England and the European Theatre Convention, she spent a year as Assistant Director at the Nottingham Playhouse (UK), the Comédie de Saint-Etienne (France), and the Zagrebacko Kazaliste Mladih (Croatia).
 She directed ‘The Island’, an ETC co-production for the Nottingham Playhouse (UK) and Det Norske Teatret (Norway), 2009-2011.
 She curated and directed Playhouse etc. for the Nottingham Playhouse at the NEAT 11 Festival in May 2011, see short film about NEAT here.
 And ran NEAT 16 Studio in 2016.
 She directed Golden Fables 2012 as part of the Olympic Cultural Legacy Trust, working with Ian McMillan, Liz Lochhead, Gillian Clarke, Joel Stickley and Gabriel Prokofiev.

 She directed H Mhtepa Moy H Mhdeia (My Mother Medea) by Holger Schober at ΘΟΚ (THOC, National Theatre in Cyprus).
 She has been on the UK Reading Committee for the European Theatre Convention’s ‘European Theatre Today – A Selection of the 120 best contemporary European plays for the stage’.